 A former Iowa farm girl, Julie brought her young family to Wisconsin in 1995.
-She worked as a librarian and trainer for Marquette University for almost two decades before starting her own business.
+She worked as a librarian and trainer for Marquette University for 14 years before starting her own business.
 She is currently devoting herself full-time to her campaign for State Senate District 5.

 Working her whole life, Julie has also mopped floors in a neonatal ICU, tended soybean fields, and worked on a factory assembly line.

 Always seeking adventure, Julie leads an annual backcountry trip to the Grand Canyon, has completed 89 sprint triathlons, and has climbed Mt.
 Kilimanjaro.
 She is a certified Wilderness First Responder.

 Julie currently serves on leadership teams with Indivisible and Citizen Action of Wisconsin.
 She has a bachelor’s degree from Luther College and a master’s degree from the University of Illinois, and was a Fulbright Scholar at the University of Iceland.